 - a.
 Authentication shall provide a mechanism to verify user identity to the APs. - b.
-APs shall provide authentication mechanisms in acceptable form that conform in principle and architecture to the following requirements for authentication: - Authentication must happen over pre-authorized channels (where email is one of such channels, an email indemnity shall be authorised by the customer prior to being used for consent) - User endpoint should be verified prior to use for authentication (emails, phone numbers or other user endpoints shall be verified using control information iii.
-Authorisation Stage

-- such as OTP verification prior to being used as a platform for Open Banking consent). - c.
+APs shall provide authentication mechanisms in acceptable form that conform in principle and architecture to the following requirements for authentication: - i.
+Authentication must happen over pre-authorized channels (such as email, phone numbers, devices, applications, biometrics etc) - ii.
+User endpoint should be verified prior to use for authentication (emails, phone numbers or other user endpoints shall be verified using control information such as OTP verification prior to being used as a platform for Open Banking consent). - c.
 Appropriate customer authentication methods such as multi-factor authentication shall be established to reduce the chance of identity theft or fraud.

-Following consent by customers, APs shall activate authentication mechanisms to ensure the security of the customer's data.
+Following consent by customers, APs/ACs shall activate authentication mechanisms to ensure the security of the customer's data.